Basic information about microplate readers

 Which accessories do I need?

 Microplate reader accessories extend the capabilities of your instrument.
-Specific add-on functionalities are required for certain applications like live cell assays, mid-throughput or low volume readings.
+Specific add-on functionalities are required for certain applications like real-time live cell analyses, mid-throughput or low volume readings.

 What’s my budget?

-When it comes to the decision to buy a microplate reader, budget of course plays a role.
+When it comes to the purchase of a microplate reader, budget of course plays a role.

-The price of a microplate reader depends on the technical equipment and the number of detection modes that the device can measure.
-The price range of a reader starts at 2.500 Euro/Dollars for a simple filter-based ELISA microplate reader and and could go up to over 150.000 Euro/Dollars for a high-end multi-mode microplate reader with several detection modes and the best technology for highest sensitivity and fastest read times.
+The price of a microplate reader depends on the technical equipment and the number of measurement technologies that the device can measure.
+The price range of a reader starts at 2.500 Euro/Dollars for a basic filter-based ELISA microplate reader and and could go up to over 150.000 Euro/Dollars for a high-end multi-mode microplate reader with several detection modes and the best technology for highest sensitivity and fastest detection.

-But be careful with your choice and don’t consider only your current, but also your future plate reader needs.
+Be careful with your choice and do not only consider your current, but also your future plate reader needs.

-Keep an eye on the possibility to upgrade your microplate reader with additional features or detection modes at any time.
+Keep an eye on the possibility to upgrade your microplate reader with additional features or measurement modes.
 If you have the chance to upgrade later, you don’t need to buy an additional microplate reader for future applications.
-This saves not only money and useful space in your lab, but also time that you must bring up to get used to a new plate reader or brand.
+This saves not only money and useful space in your lab, but also time that you need to get used to a new plate reader or brand.

 Beside the costs for the microplate reader itself, be aware of possible additional hidden costs e.g., fees for servicing, support, software updates and licenses or bundled reagent packages.

-Also keep in mind that although filter-based readers are usually cheaper than monochromator-based instruments, you need to purchase different filters for different wavelengths.
+Also keep in mind that although filter-based readers are usually cheaper than monochromator-based instruments, you need to purchase different filters for different applications.
 Be sure to factor in those costs as well.

 Why to choose a BMG LABTECH microplate reader?

-BMG LABTECH is specialized in producing microplate readers only and brings 30 years of full expertise in microplate reading technology.
-This knowledge gets visible in the results that our instruments deliver - the only factor that counts in your lab!
-BMG LABTECH users can trust to receive best results in sensitivity, speed and flexibility.
+BMG LABTECH is specialised in the production of microplate readers only and has more than 30 years of full expertise in microplate reading technology.
+This knowledge translates in the results that our instruments deliver - the only factor that counts in your lab!
+Our users can trust to receive best results in sensitivity, speed and flexibility.
 Moreover, our plate readers are developed to provide optimum performance for years.
 Our instruments are developed, produced and tested in Germany and are built to be extremely robust and reliable.

 One quality seal is our product ranking on the established scientific platform "Select Science", where our customers gave us 4.7 out of 5.0 stars.
 Don't miss to read what our users have to say about our microplate readers.